 Governments may reduce or eliminate existing incentive programs for political, financial or other reasons, which will be difficult for us to predict.
 Reductions in FIT programs may result in a significant fall in the price of and demand for solar power products.
 For example, subsidies have been reduced or eliminated in some countries such as China, Germany, Italy, Spain and Canada.
 In May 2018, the NDRC, the Ministry of Finance and the NEA issued a joint notice temporarily halting subsidies for utility-scale solar projects, slashing the quota on distributed solar projects which are eligible for subsidies in 2018 and greatly reducing FIT.
 The German market represents a major portion of the European solar market for ground-mounted systems and a stable residential and commercial rooftop market.
 The first subsidy-free grid parity projects of the industry were connected to the grid in 2020, which act as a driver for the additional market growth.
 Starting from 2011, major export markets for solar power and solar power products such as Japan, Germany, Italy, Spain and the United Kingdom continued to reduce their FIT as well as other incentive measures.
-For example, from 2012 to 2021, the Japanese government cut down its FIT from JPY 40 to JPY 19 for projects below 10 KW, from JPY 42 to JPY 12 for projects of 10 KW to 50 KW, and to JPY 11 for projects above 50 KW.
-In 2022, the Japanese government further cut down its FIT to JPY17 for projects below 10 KW and to JPY11 for certain projects of 10 KW or above.
+For example, from 2012 to 2022, the Japanese government cut down its FIT from JPY 40 to JPY 17 for projects below 10 KW, from JPY 42 to JPY 11 for projects of 10 KW to 50 KW, and to JPY 10 for certain projects of 10 KW or above.